Entanglement Entropy of Systems with Spontaneously Broken Continuous Symmetry: Introduction

-The connection between the restoration of symmetry in a finite volume and the appearance of subleading logarithmic terms in the entanglement entropy has also been made in Ref.~\onlinecite{Roger2011}.
+An attempt to make a connection between the restoration of symmetry in a finite volume and the appearance of subleading logarithmic terms in the entanglement entropy has also been made in Ref.~\onlinecite{Roger2011}.
 Here the authors started with a mean-field N\'eel state of a Heisenberg antiferromagnet and averaged it over all orientations of the order parameter.
 The entanglement entropy of the resulting spin-singlet state was found to be $S = \log {\cal N} = d \log(L/a)$, where ${\cal N}$ is the total number of lattice sites (here and below we drop the constant piece in $S$).
-In contrast, our calculation, Eq.~(\ref{DeltaS}), gives for a Heisenberg antiferromagnet ($N = 3$), $\Delta S = (d-1) \log \left((\rho_s/c)^{1/(d-1)} L\right)$.
-The physical reason for the difference is that Ref.~\onlinecite{Roger2011} does not take into account the existence of spin-waves, while as we have argued above, the presence of both the tower of states and spin-waves is crucial for the correction to entanglement entropy (\ref{Sres}).
+However, this approximation is too crude: it gives the coefficient of the logarithmic divergence to be $b = d/(d-1)$, instead of our exact result $b = 1$.
+The physical reason why the approach of Ref.~\onlinecite{Roger2011} fails is that it does not take into account the existence of spin-waves, while as we have argued above, the presence of both the tower of states and spin-waves is crucial for the logarithmic correction to entanglement entropy in Eq.~(\ref{DeltaS}).
 The estimate of Ref.~\onlinecite{Roger2011} for an antiferromagnet is physically similar to the exact result one obtains in the case of a free Bose gas where $S = \frac{1}{2} \log {\cal N} = \frac{d}{2} \log{L/a}$, with ${\cal N}$ - the total number of particles and $a$ - the average interparticle distance.
-On the other hand, for an interacting Bose gas, {\it i.e.} a superfluid, our result, Eq.~(\ref{DeltaS}), with $N= 2$ gives $S = \frac{d-1}{2} \log \left((\rho_s/c)^{1/(d-1)} L\right)$.
+On the other hand, for an interacting Bose gas, {\it i.e.} a superfluid, our result, Eq.~(\ref{DeltaS}), with $N= 2$ gives a logarithmic correction $\Delta S = \frac{d-1}{2} \log \left((\rho_s/c)^{1/(d-1)} L\right)$.
 Thus, based on entanglement entropy we can distinguish a free Bose gas, where no Goldstone boson is present, from an interacting superfluid, which has a Goldstone mode.